-- (a) Grant funds cannot be disbursed until the Standard Agreement has been fully executed. - (b) The grantee will be responsible for compiling and submitting all invoices and reporting documents. grantees will submit for reimbursements to the Department based on actual cost incurred. - (c) Grantee must bill the state based on clear deliverables outlined in the Standard Agreement.
-Only approved and eligible costs incurred for work as of the award date and completed during the grant term will be reimbursable.
-Work must be completed prior to requesting reimbursement. - (d) Grant fund payment will be made on a reimbursement basis; advance payments are not allowed.
+- (a) Grant funds cannot be disbursed until the Standard Agreement has been fully executed. - (b) The grantee will be responsible for compiling and submitting all invoices and reporting documents.
+Grantees will submit for reimbursements to the Department based on actual cost incurred. - (c) The grantee must bill the state based on clear deliverables outlined in the Standard Agreement.
+Only approved and eligible costs incurred for work after the NOFA date, continued past the date of the Standard Agreement and completed during the grant term will be reimbursable.
+Approved and eligible costs incurred prior to the NOFA date are ineligible. - (d) Work must be completed prior to requesting reimbursement. - (e) Grant fund payment will be made on a reimbursement basis; advance payments are not allowed.
 The grantee and partners must have adequate cash flow to pay all grant-related expenses prior to requesting reimbursement from the Department.
-Project invoices will be submitted to the Department by the grantee on a quarterly basis.
-However, the Department may consider alternative arrangements based on cost burdens or project characteristics. - (e) Supporting documentation may include, but is not limited to: purchase orders, receipts, progress payments, subcontractor invoices, time cards, etc. - (f) Invoices must be accompanied by reporting materials where appropriate.
+Project invoices will be submitted to the Department by the grantee on a quarterly basis. - (f) In unusual circumstances, the Department may consider alternative arrangements to reimbursement and payment methods based on documentation demonstrating cost burdens, including the inability to pay for work. - (g) Supporting documentation may include, but is not limited to: purchase orders, receipts, progress payments, subcontractor invoices, time cards, etc. - (h) Invoices must be accompanied by reporting materials where appropriate.
 Invoices without the appropriate reporting materials will not be paid.
-The Department may withhold 10 percent (10%) of the grant until grant terms have been fulfilled.
+The Department may withhold 10 percent of the grant until grant terms have been fulfilled.